An Analytic Model For Magnetically-Dominated Accretion Disks: Limiting Regimes of the Models and Behavior at Small Radii

 The most basic requirement for accretion disks to be in the state predicted here is that their outer boundary conditions satisfy our assumptions: namely, gas is accreting which is relatively thermally ``cold'' ($c_{s} \ll v_{\rm K}$) and well-magnetized ($\beta \lesssim 1$) with (as detailed in \papertwo) a steady supply of toroidal and radial magnetic flux.
 Beyond this, as noted above, at sufficiently large $\dot{m}$, the outer disks predicted here can still become Toomre unstable, but this will not occur until $\dot{m} \gtrsim 3000\,m_{7}^{-1/4}$.
 At sufficiently low $\dot{m}$ (probably $\dot{m} \ll 0.1$), the thermal structure may be modified by inefficient cooling.
 Provided these conditions are met, the models here are designed to be extrapolated out to the BHROI, beyond which point, by definition, the physics must change since the potential changes, star formation becomes non-negligible, the thermal structure is set by diffuse ISM heating and cooling processes rather than accretion heating, etc. And indeed the simulations to which we compare are focused on this outer disk, from the BHROI at $x_{g} \sim 10^{7}$ (and beyond) to $x_{g} \sim 600$.
 But the behavior in the inner disk down to the ISCO/horizon ($x_{g} \sim$\,a few) is less obvious.

 Approaching the horizon, one has the boundary condition $v_{r} \sim v_{\rm K} \sim c$, while our ``default'' solution (Eq.~\ref{eqn:veff.model}) predicts $v_{r}/v_{\rm K} \rightarrow (R_{g}/R_{\rm BHROI})^{1/3} \sim (\sigma_{\rm gal}/c)^{2/3} \ll 1$.
-Thus there would have to be some transition in physics between the radii of interest here and the near-horizon or ``free-fall'' region, but that is not particularly surprising (and similarly holds if one attempts to extrapolate most $\alpha$-disk models, including SS73 or BP07, from large radii to the horizon).
+Thus there would have to be some transition in physics between the radii of interest here and the near-horizon or ``free-fall'' region (i.e.\ one limitation of the analytic models here is that they must be modified near the inner boundary/horizon), but that is not particularly surprising (and similarly holds if one attempts to extrapolate most $\alpha$-disk models, including SS73 or BP07, from large radii to the horizon).
 Interestingly, the simpler solution for slightly ``stiffer'' magnetic amplification ($\gamma=5/3$; Eqs.~\eqref{eqn:veff.stiff}-\eqref{eqn:Q.stiff}) extrapolates to $v_{r} \sim v_{\rm K}$ (for natural order-unity $\psi_{A}$).
 Thus, the transition in the inner disk could simply amount to slightly more efficient field amplification.